-It is the expectation that all investigators and staff involved in the conduct, oversight, or management of this NIH funded trial must be trained in and comply with all local, and US federal requirements for the initiation and ongoing performance of a clinical trial per the principles of GCP as defined in International Council for Harmonization Consolidated Guidance (ICH E6) and Title 45 and part 46 Federal Policy for the Protections of Human Subjects "Common Rule".
+It is the expectation that all investigators and staff involved in the conduct, oversight, or management of this NIH funded trial will be trained in and comply with all local and US federal requirements for the initiation and ongoing performance of a clinical trial per the principles of GCP as defined in International Council for Harmonization Consolidated Guidance (ICH E6) and Title 45 and part 46 Federal Policy for the Protections of Human Subjects "Common Rule".
 Acceptable documentation of GCP and HSP will be a training module from an accredited institution that describes the investigational nature of the I-ACQUIRE Trial.

-Participating institutions may require a particular program (e.g. Collaborative Institutional Training Initiative [CITI] Training) or may choose to develop a program to meet these requirements.
-Frequency of HSP and GCP training is institution specific and will be driven by the expiration date stated on the certificate.
+Participating institutions may require a particular program (e.g., Collaborative Institutional Training Initiative [CITI] Training) or may choose to develop a program to meet these requirements.
+Frequency of HSP and GCP training (that is, updated training and certification) is institution specific and will be driven by the expiration date stated on the certificate.
 If no expiration date is listed and if not in conflict with local institutional policy, the expiration date is 3 years from the certification date.
-All study staff members are required to have undergone HSP and GCP Training, as determined appropriate by your institution for fulfilling this education requirement, prior to participating in the I-ACQUIRE study.
-Documentation of training must be uploaded to WebDCUTM and verified initially by the NCC Project Manager and then by the StrokeNet CIRB prior to initial site approval and when adding new study personnel.
+All study staff members are required to have completed HSP and GCP Training, as determined appropriate by their institution for fulfilling this education requirement, prior to participating in the I-ACQUIRE study.
+Documentation of training must be uploaded to WebDCUTM and verified initially by the National Coordinating Center (NCC) Project Manager and the StrokeNet CIRB.
+This must occur prior to a site be designated as "Released to enroll."
+This is also required when any new study personnel are added.
+Central Institutional Review Bboard (CIRB) (this is equivalent to the NIH "single Institutional Board or sIRB).
+All of the local sites participating in The I-ACQUIRE Study have established a Clinical Trial Agreement (CTA) with the National Coordinating Regional Coordinating Centers (RCCs) and Satellites, which includes CPSs, have signed a StrokeNet CIRB Reliance Agreement prior to being trial eligible.
+Use of the StrokeNet CIRB is NIH mandated.